The Homogenization Problem in LLMs: Towards Meaningful Diversity in AI Safety: Contents of the appendix

 \subsubsection{Content Diversity}

-To measure \textbf{semantic} diversity, sentences are transformed into \textit{embeddings} that can be used to measure \textit{similarity}~\cite{benchmarking-linguistic}.
-The literature describes various ways to exploit these similarities, from calculating the effective number of unique elements in the sample through the eigenvalues of the similarity matrix~\cite{vendi}, to quantifying \textit{the divergence} in the intermediate reasoning steps taken by LLMs to find a solution~\cite{rpd}.

-In our framework, we can construct \textit{semantic systems} in which the compliance of each structure is a measure of similarity to an \textit{internal reference} embedding~\footnote{These internal reference vectors might be the principal components of the learned embedding space, known concept vectors of interest, embeddings of prototypical sentences, and so on.}.
-For instance, consider the following system:
+\textbf{Semantic} diversity measures variety in meaning by transforming sentences into embeddings~\cite{benchmarking-linguistic} and reasoning about similarity, e.g.\ via the effective-number-of-elements eigenvalue analysis of the similarity matrix~\cite{vendi,quality-weighted} or divergence between intermediate reasoning steps~\cite{rpd}.
+Our framework expresses semantic diversity as a system whose structures score similarity to internal reference embeddings~\footnote{Internal reference vectors might be principal components of the learned embedding space, known concept vectors, or embeddings of prototypical sentences.}: